Tarneit - North

 Tarneit - North's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Tarneit - North shows excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
+Tarneit - North demonstrates excellent health outcomes with very low prevalence of common health conditions across all age groups.

-The area has approximately 52% private health cover (~8,026 people), which is slightly higher than the average SA2 area.
-Asthma and diabetes are the most prevalent medical conditions, affecting 3.3% and 2.8% of residents respectively.
-Around 90.7% of residents report no medical ailments, compared to 79.2% in Greater Melbourne.
-Only 2.0% of Tarneit - North's population is aged 65 and over (314 people), lower than the 8.3% in Greater Melbourne.
-Despite this, health outcomes among seniors are strong, closely matching those of the general population.
+The rate of private health cover is approximately 52%, which is higher than the average SA2 area (~8,026 people).
+Asthma and diabetes are the most prevalent medical conditions in the area, affecting 3.3% and 2.8% of residents respectively.
+Overall, 90.7% of residents report being completely clear of medical ailments compared to 79.2% across Greater Melbourne.
+The proportion of residents aged 65 and over is 2.0% (314 people), lower than the 8.3% in Greater Melbourne.
+Health outcomes among seniors are strong, mirroring the general population's health profile.

 Frequently Asked Questions - Health